JvanKatwijk/dabradio/README.md

 The Qt-free version, the "command line only" version, is named dab-cmdline, and is built around a library that does the DAB decoding.
 It has its own repository on Github.

-Next to these C++ based versions, a version in Java is being developed, it has its own repository on Github and a GUI that is similar to the one for
+Next to these C++ based versions, a version in Java was developed, it has its own repository on Github and a GUI that is similar to the one for
 **dabradio**.

 A new feature is that
 rather than selecting a channel, the software maintains a list of channels that can be received.
-The list is maintained between program invocations, on program start up, these channels are scanned for services.
+This list is maintained between program invocations, on program start up, these channels are scanned for services.
+Of course, the first time the program is started (or on a reset), all channels in the given band are listened to to see whether or not a DAB signal can be detected.
+If so, the channel is recorded.

 The GUI does not provide buttons to select the Mode or the Band.
 Defaults are Mode 1 and the VHF Band III.
 In the ".ini" file (a file .dabradio.ini in the home directory of the user) the Mode can be set as well as the band.

-The first time the program is started, all channels are scanned, as is the case whenever the "reset" button is touched.

 The services are presented in a separate widget, for each service the widget contains some additional information.

-Device selection is automated, if a device is connected, the software will detect that and connect to that device.
-If more than one device is connected, one will be selected.
+**Device selection** is automated, if a device - which is part of the configuration - is connected, the software will detect that and connect to that device on program start-up.
+If more than one
+device is connected, one will be selected.

 ------------------------------------------------------------------------